All Products

 Yes

 • qps: The number of requests that WAF processes per second.
-A queries per second (QPS) value is calculated every 10 seconds.
-The peak QPS value within the specified time granularity is returned.
+This is a peak value.
+WAF calculates a queries per second (QPS) value every 10 seconds and uses the peak value within the specified time granularity as the QPS.

-• total_requests: The total number of requests processed by WAF.
+• total_requests: The total number of requests that WAF processes.

-• top5_status: The top five response status codes that WAF returns to the client, and the corresponding time series statistics.
+• top5_status: The top five response codes that WAF returns to the client and the corresponding time series statistics.

-• top 5_upstream_status: The top five response status codes that the origin server returns to the client, and the corresponding time series statistics.
+• top5_upstream_status: The top five response codes that the origin server returns to the client and the corresponding time series statistics.

 total_requests